Our internship program teaches students:

 - to respond critically and meaningfully to the important issues associated with determining the expectations, needs, and assumptions of professional audiences, and

-- to produce media deliverables that demonstrate a strategic understanding of written, oral, visual, audio, design, and/or digital communication practices.
+- to produce media deliverables that demonstrate a strategic understanding of internal, external, visual, audio, design, and digital communication practices.

-Centenary's Communication majors continually land coveted internships with a variety of local creative industries such as publishers, film and recording studios, non-profit organizations, television and radio stations, as well as marketing, advertising and design firms.
+Every semester, Centenary's Communication majors land coveted internships with a variety of creative industries such as integrated marketing agencies, film and recording studios, non-profit organizations, television and radio stations, news and magazine publications, and public relations firms.

 On Campus Opportunities